abajwa-hw/single-view-demo/LAB-STEPS.md

  ![Image](../master/screenshots/lab/Ranger-policy-hive-views1.png?raw=true)

-- As mktg1 try to query tables
+- As mktg1 try to query tables.
+To use the Hive view as mktg1 user, you can open the url in a different browser and login as mktg1: http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive
 ```
 beeline -u 'jdbc:hive2://localhost:10000/default' -n mktg1 -p '' -e "
 select * from persons_view limit 5
 "
 ```

-- Open Files view and navigate to /apps/hive/warehouse/persons and view the files
+- As it1 user, open Files view and navigate to /apps/hive/warehouse/persons and open one of the delta_* folders and download/view one of the bucket* files

 http://sandbox.hortonworks.com:8080/#/main/views/FILES/1.0.0/Files
 ![Image](../master/screenshots/screenshot-filesview-persons-HDFS.png?raw=true)